amazon-ion/ion-cli/README.md

 ### Schema subcommands

-All the subcommand to load or validate schema are under the `beta schema` subcommand.
+All the subcommand to load or validate schema are under the `schema` subcommand.

 To load a schema: